microsoft/hands-on-lab-functions/docs/workshop.md

 ![Hand's On Lab Architecture Lab 1](assets/architecture-lab1.svg)

-The Azure storage account is used to store data objects, including blobs, file shares, queues, tables, and disks.
+The Azure Storage Account is used to store data objects, including blobs, file shares, queues, tables, and disks.
 You will use it to store the audios files inside an `audios` container.

 To check that everything was created as expected, open the [Azure Portal][az-portal] and you should retrieve your `audios` container: